 After requests from more than 300 companies and collaborations of various entities, in July of that same year the ‘Project for the design, implementation, and evaluation of an anonymous curriculum vitae project for the selection of personnel’ officially arrived.
 In this pilot program, the blind curriculum was tested in 78 companies and entities in each personnel selection process.

-The first major company to implement the use of a blind curriculum in its selection process is Ikea.
+The first major company to implement the use of a blind resume in its selection process was Ikea.
 In 2018, the pilot project rolled out in Madrid and Seville.
 Their objective was to see the result of the pilot project before implementing it in more locations.

-Talent acquisition isn’t easy, especially when it is plagued by unconscious bias from the hiring manager.
-For this reason, the blind CV is incredibly useful.
+Talent acquisition isn’t easy, especially when it is plagued by unconscious bias from the recruiting manager.
+For this reason, the blind resume is incredibly useful.